raspberrypi/documentation/faqs/README.md

 ### Can I use a Raspberry Pi in a commercial product?

 This is a very common question, and the answer is yes!
 Once you have bought a Raspberry Pi, it's yours to do with as you wish.
-Note, however, that a lot of the software in the Raspbian distribution is GPL-licenced, which comes with certain requirements, most significantly that you must provide access to the source code if requested.
+Note, however, that a lot of the software in the Raspberry Pi OS distribution is GPL-licenced, which comes with certain requirements, most significantly that you must provide access to the source code if requested.
 This is usually pretty easy to do.

 ### Is a Raspberry Pi suitable for industrial applications?